lbaile21/LLMstudio/CONTRIBUTING.md

 If the bug only appears under concurrency or with streaming responses, please call that out explicitly — those code paths are easy to regress and hard to diagnose from a static snippet alone.
+Likewise, flag bugs that only surface after a retry or token-refresh, since those often point at state leaking between requests.

 ## Testing